Get HH posts in your email!

 a dash of chipotle powder (optional)

-Combine tomatoes (with juices), black beans (drained and rinsed), salsa verde and about 6 oz. of frozen corn (or more if you like) in a large pot or slow cooker.
+Combine tomatoes (with juices), black beans (drained and rinsed), salsa verde and corn in a large pot or slow cooker.
 Add several dashes of chili powder (or chipotle powder if you like it HOT, but remember that a little goes a long way!).
 Taste, adding more spices to taste.
 Heat over low heat until thoroughly warm.
 Add lime juice to taste, if desired, just before serving.
-Serve warm or cold.